gautamk-ms/localstack-poc-starter/README.md

 - **SNS** - Simple Notification Service
 - **EventBridge** - Event bus service

-> 🔍 **Note:** This project specifically utilizes **API Gateway, DynamoDB, and ECS emulation**, but the architecture can be extended to incorporate additional services as needed.
+> 🔍 **Note:** This project specifically utilizes **API Gateway, Lambda, DynamoDB, and S3 emulation**, but the architecture can be extended to incorporate additional services as needed.

 ---